kapz28/All-the-projects/Welcome file.md

 ### Path

 Indicates that this way represents a path to be followed by a vehicle or pedestrian.
-A closed way that is when the first node and the last
+A closed way indicates that the path is meant to be looped.

 By default, a scenario agent will travel along a path at a constant speed.
 In order to specify a speed profile for an agent, that agent must have the **Use Speed Profile** (`usespeedprofile`) tag set to `true`, and be assigned to a path where every node has a nonzero `agentspeed` tag.